SAP-archive/cloud-sample-spaceflight/docs/README.md

 1. The shortest (I.E. cheapest) path between two bodies in space is never a straight line, but always an ellipse.
 1. The stages of a space journey do not necessarily start from or end on the surface of a planet.
-1. It is entirely possible that our space journey does not intend to land on the destination planet, but simply loop around it and return home.
+1. It is entirely possible that our space journey does not intend to land on the destination planet.
+    In this case, gravitational assistance of the destination planet/moon is used to loop around it and then return home.
+This is known as a "free return" trajectory.

-The first question you must therefore answer is this:
+So, the first question you must answer is this:

 > Do I intend to land on the surface of the destination planet?
 >
 > Yes or no?

-The answer to this question will critically determine the type of transfer orbit used to get you from Earth to wherever you're going.
+The answer to this question will critically determine the flight path used to get you from Earth to wherever you're going.

 ### Landing on the Destination Planet/Moon

 For example, let's assume you want to repeat the flight path of Apollo 11 and land on the Moon.
-Such a journey can be simplified into the following 4 stages (the reality is much more complex...):
+Such a journey can be simplified into the following 4 stages (in reality however, the [Apollo 11](https://history.nasa.gov/afj/ap11fj/index.html) flight plan was hugely more complex!):

 1. From a spaceport such as Cape Canaveral, launch into a low earth orbit (LEO), then orbit the Earth a couple of times
 1. Fire the motors again to enter a transfer orbit that will take you close enough to the Moon to be captured by its gravity (known as trans-lunar injection, or TLI)